Policy Gradient with Tree Expansion: Related Work

-\textbf{Reward-free RL.} We showed that the gradient variance is minimized when the transitions induced by the behavior policy $\pib$ are uniform.
+\textbf{Parallel Environments.} In this work we used accurate parallel models that are becoming more common with the increasing popularity of GPU-based simulation \citep{makoviychuk2021isaac, dalton2020accelerating, freeman2021brax}.
+Alternatively, in relation to Theorem~\ref{thm:bias}, one can rely on recent works that learn the underlying model \citep{ha2018world, schrittwieser2020mastering} and use an approximation of the true dynamics. \textbf{Risk Aversion.} Previous work considered exponential utility functions for risk aversion \citep{chen2007risk, garcia2015comprehensive,fei2021exponential}.
+This utility function is the same as \treepolE{} formulation from \eqref{eq:polE}, but we have it directly in the policy instead of the objective. \textbf{Reward-free RL.} We showed that the gradient variance is minimized when the transitions induced by the behavior policy $\pib$ are uniform.
 This is expressed by the second eigenvalue of the transition matrix $P^{\pib}$.
-This notion of uniform exploration is common to the reward-free RL setup \cite{jin2020reward}.
-Several such works considered the same second eigenvalue in their analysis \cite{liu2018simple, tarbouriech2019active}.
+This notion of uniform exploration is common to the reward-free RL setup \citep{jin2020reward}.
+Several such works also considered the second eigenvalue in their analysis \citep{liu2018simple, tarbouriech2019active}.